davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

-Naturally the register name is CPU-dependent, but this is not a problem, since specific registers are most often useful with explicit assembler instructions (Extended Asm).
+Naturally the register name is CPU-dependent, but this is not a problem, since specific registers are most often useful with explicit assembler instructions (see :ref:`extended-asm`).
 Both of these things generally require that you conditionalize your program according to CPU type.